hzeller/rpi-rgb-led-matrix/utils/README.md

 #  o We don't need to be root, as we don't write to the matrix
 ./video-viewer --led-chain=5 --led-parallel=3 myvideo.webm -O/tmp/vid.stream

-#.. now play it with led-image-viewer
+#.. now play it with led-image-viewer.
+Also try using -D or -V to replay with
+# different frame rate.
 sudo ./led-image-viewer --led-chain=5 --led-parallel=3 /tmp/vid.stream
 ```